athomasoriginal/dotfiles/README.md

 $ cd ~/
 ```

-> This is where I am going to have you install your dotfiles
+> This is where you will install your dotfiles

 **4. clone this repo**